PayPal Here Payments on iPad

 Setting up Your PayPal Location

 To accept in-store payments by PayPal you'll need to authorise AirPOS to manage your PayPal location.
-This is done in the backoffice by clicking on POS and then tap on PayPal.
+This is done in the backoffice by clicking on 'Integrations' from the menu in the left margin.
+Tap on the PayPal option.
 The screen will change and you'll see two options; the first is to sign up to PayPal and create a business account if you don't already have one, the other is to enable your device.
 Enabling your device will mean that all card payments, including refunds, taken with your Paypal Here card reader will be processed within the AirPOS application without switching with the Paypal Here app.

 Tap on that and you'll see the following screen.